 Returning to the Volck Rule from the Consumer Protection Act, there is little wonder as to why lobbyists and outside influences have delayed a rule that may stand in the way of banks being Too Big To Fail.
 The money can speak, has spoken, and has a much stronger voice when made by a large corporation than by an individual citizen.

 So, who owns your representative?
-Visit our Who Owns My Rep project to find out.
-What company or organization funds your representative?
+The Who Owns My Rep project helps you find out the companies or organizations funding your representative.
 Does this help to explain their behavior?

 * As of May 2013, Nielsen estimates that there are 115.6 million TV homes in the US, making television a staggeringly powerful tool to sway opinions – and votes – in America.

 Agreeing to the Terms of Internet Data Privacy Laws

 Internet Data Privacy Laws for Website Owners You’re probably tired o…